mmistakes/minimal-mistakes/_pages/openmic.markdown

   caption: "Photo credit: [**Matthias Wagner**](https://unsplash.com/@matwag?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [**Unsplash**](http://unsplash.com/)"
 ---

 Open mic session is an activity going on irregulary every other week.
-A member of a team or a guest presents an interesting topic to the rest of the team and anyone willing to listen.
+A member of KBSS team or a guest presents an interesting topic to the rest of the team and anyone willing to listen.

 ###### Upcoming event: